avila-ws/AWS-Technical-Assessment-Examples-AT01/scenario1-key-rotation/README.md

 *   **Automated Re-encryption:** Explore further automation for S3 re-encryption using Step Functions orchestration for S3 Batch Operations triggered after successful alias updates.
 *   **Key Policy Management:** Use IaC or policy management tools (like OPA Gatekeeper, if applicable in a Kubernetes context accessing KMS) to manage and audit KMS key policies consistently.

+Completing these steps provides a comprehensive approach to implementing and managing KMS key rotation for BYOK keys, addressing both the immediate requirements and long-term operational sustainability.

 ## 8. References

 *(Content to be added later)*